0x1eef/xchan.rb/README.md

 ## Examples

 The examples cover quite a lot - but not everything.
-The [API documentation](https://0x1eef.github.io/x/xchan.rb) is available as a complete reference - and covers parts of the interface not covered by the examples.
+The [API documentation](https://0x1eef.github.io/x/xchan.rb) is available as a complete reference, and covers parts of the interface not covered by the examples.

 ### Serialization